The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

-A disclosure order is a request for financial information with which the recipient is obliged to comply.
+A disclosure order is, in general terms, an order authorising a request for information with which the recipient is obliged to comply, which is usually backed up by penal sanctions for non-compliance.

-Section 357 of the Proceeds of Crime Act 2002 (POCA 2002) defines an order for disclosure as an order which authorises an ‘appropriate officer’ to give notice in writing, to any person they consider holds relevant information to the investigation requiring that person to:
+Section 357 of the Proceeds of Crime Act 2002 (POCA 2002) governs the making of disclosure order in investigations concerned with the proceeds of crime.
+This section provides for the court to make a disclosure order, which itself authorises an ‘appropriate officer’ to give notice in writing (an information notice), to any person they consider holds relevant information to the investigation requiring that person to:

 answer questions, either at a time specified in the notice or at once, at a place so specified